-On June 21, 2013, the Company used a portion of the proceeds from the May 31, 2013 debt refinancing (see footnote #6 - Credit Agreements in Item 8 of this Annual Report on Form 10-K) to pay a special cash dividend of \$5.00 per share on its common stock, resulting in payments totaling \$340.8 million to stockholders.
-We currently do not have plans to pay any further dividends on our common stock in the near term.
+On June 29, 2012, the Company used a portion of the proceeds from the May 30, 2012 debt refinancing (see Note 11, "Credit Agreements," to the consolidated financial statements in Item 8 of this Annual Report on Form 10-K) together with cash on its balance sheet to pay a special cash dividend of \$6.00 per share on its common stock, resulting in payments totaling \$404.3 million to stockholders.

+We currently do not have plans to pay dividends on our common stock in the foreseeable future.
 However, in the future, subject to factors such as general economic and business conditions, our financial condition and results of operations, our capital requirements, our future liquidity and capitalization and such other factors that our board of directors may deem relevant, we may change this policy and choose to pay dividends.
 Our ability to pay dividends on our common stock is currently restricted by the terms of our senior secured credit facilities and may be further restricted by any future indebtedness we incur.
 Our business is conducted through our subsidiaries, including our principal operating subsidiary, Generac Power Systems.
 Dividends from, and cash generated by our subsidiaries will be our principal sources of cash to repay indebtedness, fund operations and pay dividends.
 Accordingly, our ability to pay dividends to our stockholders is dependent on the earnings and distributions of funds from our subsidiaries, including Generac Power Systems.